Category Archives: Features

 Photo by Dan Garcia/The Early Registration

-Last Sunday wrapped up our amazing experience during our first year at Coachella.
-The weekend was surreal, as music fans saw performances from Drake, Lil B, The Weeknd, Tyler the Creator, Toro y Moi, Action Bronson, Raekwon & Ghostface Killah and many more!
+Earlier this month we wrapped up our amazing experience during our first year at Coachella.
+The weekend was surreal, as music fans saw performances from Drake, Lil B, The Weeknd, Tyler the Creator, Toro y Moi, Action Bronson, Raekwon & Ghostface Killah, Vic Mensa, Run The Jewels and many more!
 While we posted a small selection of our favorite photos last weekend, to share our experience with our readers, we will be posting new photo galleries from Coachella EVERY DAY FOR THE NEXT MONTH.
 We saw over 30 great performances this past weekend and we will share our collection of photos of each until we run out!

 BY TER STAFF